ACH Transfer Online Free: Where to Send and Receive at $0

 For sending money internationally, ACH is not available.
 ACH only works between U.S. bank accounts.
 Use a money transfer service like MoneyGram, Wise, or Western Union for international transfers.

-For very large business transactions, wire transfers are often the standard because they settle within hours and are harder to reverse.
+For very large business transactions, a wire transfer is often the standard because they settle within hours and are harder to reverse.
 Wires typically cost $15 to $30 outgoing and $0 to $20 incoming.

 For near-instant person-to-person transfers in the U.S., Zelle is faster than ACH for the same $0 cost.